mooreatv/MAMA-multiboxing/README.md

 - Low footprint (both memory and cpu and addon chatter)

-- Works with a single code base on both Wow Classic and regular (BfA as of this writing)
+- Works with a single code base on both Wow Classic and regular (SL as of this writing)

+- Let's you have dynamic teams with or without ISBoxer

 **M.A.M.A.** stands for **M**ooreaTv's/minimal yet **A**wesome **M**ultiboxing **A**ssistant in reverence to grandfather of all (good) multi-boxing addons: _Jamba_ (Jafula's Awesome MultiBoxing Assistant), which also inspired the _EMA_ name.

 ## What does it do ?

-**Right now M.A.M.A relies on my DynamicBoxer for most of the functionality and isn't yet very _useful_ by itself, please check it out LATER/after you see the first Released file**
+**Right now M.A.M.A relies on my DynamicBoxer for most of the functionality**

+- Let's you use DynamicBoxer without requiring ISBoxer - just set your window slot # in the options panel

+- Let's you keybind or slash command "followme" and "promoteme" (`/mama f` and `/mama l` respectively)

 _Input on feature prioritization is most welcome!_